f24816/mc_server_optimised/README.md

-# Minecraft Server Performance Configuration
+# Minecraft Server for Improved Performance
 This is a quick way of setting up an optimised Minecraft Java Edition server.
 > Platforms it works on `windows`.